-Amelia is a Certified Baptiste Power Vinyasa Yoga Instructor and Registered with Yoga Alliance as a E-RYT200, RYT500 and YACEP instructor.
+Amelia is a Tier 2 Certified Baptiste Power Vinyasa Yoga Instructor and Registered with Yoga Alliance as a E-RYT500, YACEP (continuing education provider) instructor.

 Amelia is also a certified YogaFit Kids instructor.
 In addition to Baptiste vinyasa she teaches Yin Yoga, Restorative Yoga, family yoga, prenatal yoga, and offers private yoga sessions.
 Amelia moved to the San Francisco Bay Area in 2014 and teaches at several studios in the east bay and at Baptiste Yoga San Francisco studio in the beautiful Presidio.

 With a background as a certified fitness instructor since 1988, Amelia added yoga to her repertoire after taking her first Bikram class at the Self Realization Fellowship in Encinitas, CA in 2003, which ignited her passion for yoga.
 In 2008 she began her journey as a yoga instructor, with her first introduction to Baptiste power vinyasa yoga at Urban Yoga Spa in downtown Seattle.

 Amelia brings her light and passion for yoga to her classes and believes yoga gives “any body” access to their personal power and peace.

 - This site is not affiliated with any particular religion.
 It’s about accessing that stillness and peace found inside each of us, through the practice of yoga.